Post

 Application

-The application scope creates the bean instance for the lifecycle of a ServletContext.
-This is similar to the singleton scope, but there is an important difference concerning the scope of the bean.
-It is a singleton per ServletContext, not per Spring ApplicationContext (of which there may be several in any given web application).
-It is also exposed and therefore visible as a ServletContext attribute.
+The application scope creates one bean instance for the lifecycle of a ServletContext.
+This sounds similar to singleton, but there is an important distinction.
+A singleton bean is scoped per Spring ApplicationContext, and a single web application can contain multiple application contexts.
+An application-scoped bean is a singleton per ServletContext, meaning it is shared across all Spring ApplicationContext instances running in the same web application.
+It is also exposed as a ServletContext attribute.

 1